kasenetz/hbcd-docs/docs/internal/reportissues.md

 1. Submit an issue via [hbcd-docs GitHub](https://github.com/DCAN-Labs/hbcd-docs/issues)
 2. Contact me, Luci Moore, directly via Slack or email (for more complex updates requiring discussion, Slack or email is preferred)
-3. Submit a ticket to the Lasso Help Center (select "Other" under Category)
+3. Submit a ticket to the Lasso Help Center (select "Unsure" under Category)

 *Please note: I am unable to address specific questions about the content itself, but I can implement updates if, for example, the information provided by your Workgroup was inaccurately incorporated, information is missing, etc. I also receive updates through other channels (e.g., Workgroup README templates) and strive to incorporate changes promptly upon notification.
 However, don’t hesitate to reach out if you have questions or concerns.*